 Man points gun at Southern California college, no shots

 SAN JACINTO, Calif.
-(AP) — A man pointed a gun, but did not fire it, at a cafeteria table full of students Wednesday morning at a Southern California community college, authorities said.
+(AP) — A man pointed a gun Wednesday at a cafeteria table full of students but did not open fire at a Southern California community college, authorities said.

-There are no reported injuries at the Mount San Jacinto College southeast of Los Angeles, said Riverside County Sheriff’s Deputy Robyn Flores.
-The sheriff’s office did not consider it an active shooter incident.
+No injuries were reported at Mount San Jacinto College southeast of Los Angeles, Riverside County Sheriff’s Deputy Robyn Flores said.

-Deputies were called hortly before 10 a.m. and had not found the gunman as of 12:30 p.m. as they searched the locked-down campus.
+Deputies were called shortly before 10 a.m. and were searching for the gunman on the locked-down campus.
 Classes were canceled for the day.

-The man was described as between 20 and 30 years old, the sheriff’s office said on Twitter.
-He was last seen wearing a blue or gray sweatshirt with an emblem, as well as jeans and a red bandanna.
+The man was described as between 20 and 30 years old and wearing a red bandanna.

-Other nearby schools, including an elementary school, were also locked down.
+Other nearby schools, including an elementary school, were also temporarily locked down.